zer0cache/matic-docs/docs/edge/additional-features/blockscout.md

 tcp        0      0 0.0.0.0:4000            0.0.0.0:*               LISTEN      42148/beam.smp
 ```

-Blockscout web service runs the port and protocol defined in env file.
+BlockScout web service runs the port and protocol defined in env file.
 In this example it runs on `4000`(http).
-If everything is ok, you should be able to access the Blockscout web portal with `http://<host_ip>:4000`.
+If everything is ok, you should be able to access the BlockScout web portal with `http://<host_ip>:4000`.

 ## Considerations
 For best performance, it is advisable to have a dedicated/local `polygon-edge` full archive non-validator node
-that will be used exclusively for Blockscout queries.
+that will be used exclusively for BlockScout queries.
-The `json-rpc` API of this node, doesn't need to be exposed publicly, as Blockscout runs all queries from the backend.
+The `json-rpc` API of this node, doesn't need to be exposed publicly, as BlockScout runs all queries from the backend.

 ## Final thoughts
-We've just deployed a single Blockscout instance, which works fine, but for production you should consider placing this instance behind a reverse proxy like Nginx.
+We've just deployed a single BlockScout instance, which works fine, but for production you should consider placing this instance behind a reverse proxy like Nginx.
 You should also think about database and instance scalability, depending on your use case.

-You should definitely check out the official [Blockscout documentation](https://docs.blockscout.com/) as there a lot of customisation options.
+You should definitely check out the official [BlockScout documentation](https://docs.blockscout.com/) as there a lot of customisation options.